Helmuth Weidling: The Führerbunker

-Late in the morning of 30 April, with the Soviets less than 500 metres from the bunker, Hitler had a meeting with Weidling, who informed him that the Berlin garrison would probably run out of ammunition that night.
-Weidling asked Hitler for permission to break out, a request he had made unsuccessfully before.
+Late in the morning of 30 April, with the Soviets less than 500 m from the bunker, Hitler had a meeting with Weidling, who informed him that the Berlin garrison would probably run out of ammunition that night.
+Weidling asked Hitler for permission to break out, a request that he had earlier made unsuccessfully.
 Hitler did not answer at first, and Weidling went back to his headquarters in the Bendlerblock, where at about 13:00, he received Hitler's permission to try a breakout that night.

 After Hitler and Braun's suicides, Weidling reached the Führerbunker and was met by Joseph Goebbels, Reichsleiter Martin Bormann and General Hans Krebs.
 They took him to Hitler's room, where the couple had committed suicide.
 They told him that their bodies had been burned and buried in a shell crater in the Reich Chancellery garden above.
 Weidling was forced to swear that he would not repeat this news to anybody.
 The only person in the outside world who was to be informed was Joseph Stalin.
 An attempt would be made that night to arrange an armistice, and General Krebs would inform the Soviet commander so that he could inform the Kremlin.

-Weidling rang Colonel Hans Refior, his civil Chief-of-Staff, in the Bendlerblock headquarters soon afterward.
-Weidling said that he could not tell him what had happened, but he needed various members of his staff to join him immediately, including Colonel Theodor von Dufving, his military Chief-of-Staff.
+Weidling soon rang Colonel Hans Refior, his civil chief-of-staff, in the Bendlerblock headquarters soon afterward.
+Weidling said that he could not tell him what had happened, but he needed various members of his staff to join him immediately, including Colonel Theodor von Dufving, his military chief-of-staff.

 The meeting on 1 May between Krebs, who had been sent by Goebbels, and Soviet Lieutenant General Vasily Chuikov ended with no agreement.
 According to Hitler's personal secretary Traudl Junge, Krebs returned to the bunker complex looking "worn out, exhausted".
-The surrender of Berlin was thus delayed until Goebbels committed suicide, after which it was left up to Weidling to negotiate with the Soviets.
+The surrender of Berlin was thus delayed until Goebbels committed suicide, after which it was then left up to Weidling to negotiate with the Soviets.

 Surrender to Chuikov

 On 2 May, Weidling had his Chief-of-Staff, Theodor von Dufving, arrange a meeting with Chuikov.
 Weidling told the Soviets about the suicides of Hitler and Goebbels, and Chuikov demanded complete capitulation.

-Pursuant to Chuikov and Sokolovsky's direction, Weidling put his surrender order in writing.
+Pursuant to Chuikov and Vasily Sokolovsky's direction, Weidling put his surrender order in writing.
 The document, written by Weidling, read as follows:

 The meeting between Weidling and Chuikov ended at 8:23 am on 2 May 1945.

 Post-war

 The Soviet forces took Weidling into custody and flew him to the Soviet Union.
-Initially, he was held in the Butyrka and Lefortovo prisons in Moscow.
+Initially, he was held in the Butyrka and Lefortovo Prisons in Moscow.
 On 27 February 1952, the Military Collegium of the Supreme Court of the Soviet Union sentenced him to 25 years' imprisonment for war crimes committed in the occupied Soviet Union.
 Weidling died on 17 November 1955 in the custody of the KGB in Vladimir of an apparent heart attack.
-He was buried in an unmarked grave at the prison cemetery.
+He was buried in an unmarked grave at the cemetery of Vladimir Central Prison.
 On 16 April 1996, the Chief Military Prosecutor's Office of the Russian Federation declared Weidling non-rehabilitative.